 Types of Neuropathy: Mononeuropathy and Polyneuropathy

 Neuropathies are typically classified according to the problems caused or the root of the damage.
-This is where we get the terms of mononeuropathy and polyneuropathy.

 - Mononeuropathy is damage to a single peripheral nerve.
 Physical injury or trauma is the most common cause.
 Mononeuropathy can also be caused by prolonged pressure on the nerve, extended sedentary periods or continuous repetitive motions.
 Carpal tunnel is a common type of mononeuropathy caused by overuse strain on the nerve that passes through an individual’s wrist.
 The damage can cause numbness, tingling, pain, and unusual sensations in the first three fingers on the thumb side of a person’s hand.